SamSun0530/CPSC-455-E-commerce-website/README.md

 - Andy Lee: 4th year BSc student, currently working as a backend developer, hoping to gain some frontend experience.
 - Ivena Du: one sentence about you!
 - Sam Sun: 4th year CS student, have few experience about web design
-- Shreya Gupta: one sentence about you!
+- Shreya Gupta: M.Eng. student in Computer Engineering, recently worked at Powerex as full stack developer.

 ## Task Requirements